-24 DRONES
+24. DRONES:

 The use of drones for recreational purpose is strictly forbidden at all venues.
 Use for commercial purposes is only permitted in line with the Motorsport UK policy on their use which makes note of CAA restrictions and approval, insurance requirements and other operational issues.
+Any commercial use must be agreed in writing with BARC and the circuit owner.

-25 SAFEGUARDING
+25. SAFEGUARDING: